-Frantic search for survivors after mudslides kill 17 in California
+California mudslides: Officials revise number of missing to 8

 • Water: A boil water notice is in place for Montecito and Summerland.

-• Destruction: Floodwaters and mudslides destroyed 100 homes and damaged 300 more residences in Santa Barbara County.

-• Train service: Amtrak service in Santa Barbara is suspended through at least Thursday as the crew works to re-open the train tracks.
+• Train service: Amtrak service in Santa Barbara is suspended through at least Thursday as the crew works to reopen train tracks.

 • Weather conditions: The storm that triggered the disaster has cleared out, giving way to sunny skies and temperatures in the upper 60s and 70s.

-• Road closed: The debris also shut down parts of the oceanside US 101, a major thoroughfare connecting Northern and Southern California.
-It will remain closed until Monday.
+• Road closed: Debris also shut down parts of US 101, a major thoroughfare connecting Northern and Southern California.
+The oceanside freeway will remain closed until Monday.

 Race against time

 The storm hit hard between 3 a.m. and 6 a.m.
 Tuesday.
-Between those times, sheriff's office dispatchers handled more than 600 phone calls for help, Brown said.
+Between those times, sheriff's office dispatchers handled more than 600 phone calls for help, the sheriff said.

-In Montecito, rescuers scoured through mounds of mud, furniture and fallen trees to search for those trapped.
+In Montecito, rescuers tore through mounds of mud, furniture and fallen trees to search for those trapped.

 Some received good news of disoriented loved ones rescued from the roof of their muddied, flooded home.
 But others were not so lucky.

-Note: CORRECTION: This story has been updated to reflect the latest number of missing in the mudslides.
-An earlier report of 48 missing was a "clerical error," according to Santa Barbara County officials.